ali-thowfeek/simple_html_css_flutter/README.md

 This is a fork of [css_text_for_flutter](https://github.com/hathibelagal-dev/css_text_for_flutter)

-This package makes it easy for you to convert HTML and CSS text content into `RichText` widgets.
+This package makes it easy for you to convert HTML with inline CSS content into `RichText` widgets.
 It supports most CSS properties that are relevant to **text** content, except for a few.
 Also gives the ability to override the styles of the content passed in.